JoeyMckenzie/joeymckenzie.tech/content/2023/content-driven-websites-with-php-and-laravel.md

 }
 ```

-And in my Forge deployment script, I can simply:
+And in my Forge deployment script, I can simply add the custom artisan command to generate a new sitemap everytime I
+deploy:

 ```shell
 # Other stuff...